MicrosoftEdge/WebView2Feedback/specs/Workers.md

 ## Retrieving Service Worker Registration for a Specific Scope.

-The following example demonstrates how to obtain the service worker registration associated with a specific scope.
-This allows the application to interact with the service worker.
+The following example illustrates how to retrieve the `CoreWebView2ServiceWorkerRegistration` associated with a specific scope.
+This enables the host application to establish a communication channel with the service worker, facilitating the exchange of messages.

 ## .NET/WinRT
 ```c#